 Nauru is one of the world's smallest independent states.
 Its constitution, adopted upon gaining independence in 1968, established it as a republic with a Westminster-style parliamentary system of government.
 The President is elected by, and responsible to, the unicameral parliament and is both head of government and head of state.

 As there are no political parties in Nauru, all Members of Parliament (MPs) stand as independents.
 MPs are elected every three years by Nauruan citizens over the age of 20.
 At its first sitting, where possible, parliament chooses a speaker, a deputy speaker and chairs of committees before proceeding to elect the President from among the remaining members.
 The president then appoints a minimum of four members of parliament to join him (or her) in forming a cabinet.
-Following elections on 9 July 2016, Baron Waqa was re-appointed as President.
+Following elections on 24 August 2019, Lionel Aingimea was appointed as President.

 Australia enjoys good relations with Nauru and is its largest trade, investment and development assistance partner.
 The Australian Government upgraded its mission in Nauru from consulate-general to high commission in August 2009.
 In 2017, Australia and Nauru agreed an Aid Partnership Arrangement outlining our mutual priorities and joint commitments for Australia’s development assistance through to September 2019.

 In September 2012, Australia established a regional processing centre in Nauru for the purpose of processing asylum seekers' international protection claims.

 Australia’s Seasonal Worker Programme, led by the Department of Jobs and Small Business, connects workers from Nauru and other Pacific islands with Australian employers experiencing labour shortages, typically in rural and remote areas.
 In 2015-16, Nauru sent a cohort of 17 workers to Queensland and Victoria.
 Up to 2,000 workers from Nauru and a number of other Pacific island nations also now have access to the Pacific Labour Scheme, which commenced on 1 July 2018.
 The scheme enables workers to take up low and semi-skilled work opportunities in rural and regional Australia for up to three years.